 If you are also interested in buying gold bullion products, check out our article on Gold Coins vs Bars.

-What is the best form of silver to buy?
+What are the best silver coins to own?